 As a matter of New York or Delaware contract law, a buyer can generally choose which assets and liabilities it will acquire in a transaction that is structured as an asset sale.
 However, the doctrine of 'successor liability' may result in liabilities of the seller transferring to the buyer by operation of law, even if the buyer and the seller have agreed between themselves that such liabilities will not transfer.
 Successor liability may be more likely to apply with respect to specific types of liabilities, such as environmental clean-up liabilities, products liability and employment liabilities.
 In circumstances where liabilities transfer to the buyer by operation of law, buyers may seek contractual indemnities from sellers for such liabilities.

-The transfer of assets or liabilities often requires third-party consents, such as a landlord's consent to the assignment of a lease or a counterparty's consent to the assignment of a commercial contract.
-Governmental consents are typically not required, except for consents that are applicable to transactions regardless of structure (see question 6).
+The transfer of assets or liabilities often requires third-party consents, such as a landlord's consent to the assignment of a lease or

 Consents